sdfordham/pysyncon/doc/source/synth.rst

 Synthetic Control Method
 ========================

+Overview
+********

 The synthetic control method is due to
 `Abadie, Diamond & Hainmueller <http://dx.doi.org/10.1198/jasa.2009.ap08746>`_.
+This method constructs a weighted combination of the control units that most resembles the selected characteristics of the treated unit in a time period prior to the treatment time.
+This so-constructed "synthetic control unit" can then be compared with the treated unit to investigate the causal effect of the treatment.

+Details
+*******

-This method constructs a vector of non-negative weights :math:`w = (w_1, w_2, \dots, w_k)` whose sum is 1 and :math:`k` is the number
-of control units that minimizes
+In particular, this method constructs a vector of non-negative weights :math:`w = (w_1, w_2, \dots, w_k)` whose sum is 1 and :math:`k` is the number of control units that minimizes